EnterpriseDB/tpa/docs/src/pg_hba.conf.md

 The Postgres documentation explains the various options available in [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html).

-By default, TPAexec will generate a sensible `pg_hba.conf` for your cluster, to allow replication between instances, and connections from authenticated clients.
+By default, TPA will generate a sensible `pg_hba.conf` for your cluster, to allow replication between instances, and connections from authenticated clients.